-These are the four basic entities who are always involved in a letter of credit.
-There may or may not be the involvement of following entities depending on the type of letter of credit:
+These are the four basic entities that are always involved in a letter of credit.
+There may or may not be the involvement of the following entities depending on the type of letter of credit:

 Mechanism / Process of a Basic Regular Letter of Credit Transaction

 Following is the process of a documentary letter of credit:

 A buyer from France decides to buy goods of USD 5000.00 from a seller in Malaysia by documentary letter of credit.
-The buyer asks his bank i.e. the issuing bank to issue a letter of credit in the name of the seller.
+The buyer asks his bank, i.e., the issuing bank, to issue a letter of credit in the seller’s name.

-- Issuing bank issues a documentary letter of credit in the name of the seller and keeps the seller’s bank as advising bank.
+- Issuing bank issues a documentary letter of credit in the seller’s name and keeps the seller’s bank as the advising bank.

-- Seller manufactures and ships the goods to the buyer and prepares all the documents.
+- The seller manufactures and ships the goods to the buyer and prepares all the documents.

-- The seller submits the documents to the advising bank, who checks the documents for discrepancies, and if no discrepancies are found, they send the documents to the issuing bank.
+- The seller submits the documents to the advising bank, which checks the documents for discrepancies, and if no discrepancies are found, they send the documents to the issuing bank.

-- Issuing bank checks the documents and if found satisfactory, intimates the buyer of the same.
+- The issuing bank checks the documents and, if found satisfactory, intimates the buyer of the same.

-- The buyer makes complete payment of USD 5000.00 plus the bank charges to the issuing bank.
+- The buyer makes a complete payment of USD 5000.00 plus the bank charges to the issuing bank.
 After receiving the payment, the issuing bank gives the documents to the buyer.

 - The buyer clears the goods from the shipping line through these documents.

-- The issuing bank transfers full payment of USD 5000.00 to the advising bank.
+- The issuing bank transfers the full payment of USD 5000.00 to the advising bank.

-- Advising bank deducts its own service charge and transfers the remaining payment to the seller.
+- The advising bank deducts its service charge and transfers the remaining payment to the seller.